This guide will walk you through setting up the simulation environment including Unity and ROS.

 Now, continue to setting up the Unity Project.

-In Unity Hub, add the project you just cloned by clicking the “Add” button, and selecting the
+In Unity Hub, add the project you just cloned by clicking the "Add" button.

 Run the project by clicking on the project name: